 The Fire TV Omni Mini-LED is Amazon’s best TV.
 It’s also reasonably priced, at well below $900 for the 55-inch model.
 It has a bright mini-LED backlight, hands-free Alexa, Apple AirPlay 2, and 144Hz VRR with AMD FreeSync Premium Pro.

 The Fire TV Omni Mini-LED is a good choice if you want an inexpensive television that still puts out plenty of light and is loaded with features.
-Running Amazon’s Fire TV platform, it’s a compelling alternative to our top picks from Hisense and TCL, which use Google TV.
+Running Amazon’s Fire TV platform, it’s especially compelling if you prefer to use Alexa to control your smart home devices.

 Panel Type